 16: Don’t take elevators if you don’t have to.

 Elevators can get crowded on cruise ships.
 If you only have to go up a deck or two, consider taking the stairs instead.

 Waiting for the elevators can take more time than walking to the next deck, and there are people on the ship who actually need the elevators for getting around.

 17: Don’t forget to exchange currency.

 If you’re cruising to different countries, find out what currency they use before you travel.
 It’s good practice to bring some local currency with you, as some smaller shops, taxi drivers, and restaurants may not accept credit cards.

 Adding a beverage package onto your cruise is a hassle-free way to enjoy yourself without worrying about an unexpected bill at the end of your vacation.

 Different cruise drink packages cater to different needs, whether you’re planning to enjoy craft beers and cocktails, want premium coffee in the morning, or enjoy a soda with lunch.
-Packages just for the kids are available, too.

 19: Don’t pick the wrong cruise line.